Skip to content

 The server follows MCP protocol standards:

-1. Tool Registration - Tools are registered in handle_list_tools()
+1. Tool Registration - Eight tools registered in handle_list_tools()

 2. Tool Execution - Requests handled in handle_call_tool()